 I loved the mountain of scientific evidence presented in the book, and the simple warm style of writing, and also the many inspiring stories.
 That said, the book is long, I mean really long with more than 600 pages!
 At times, it gets repetitive and I wish more editing was done to make it crisper.

-Why Read The Book: To learn how to significantly improve the quality of your life by practising meditation and yoga.
+Why Should You Read The Book: To learn how to significantly improve the quality of your life by practising meditation and yoga.
 45 minutes a day can significantly improve our long term well being and show immediate improvement in calmness (many of his students said their colleagues mentioned they look like they have just come back from a very relaxing vacation!).